CITRA-kw/neighbourhoodwatch/README.md

-# Neighbourwatch(BETA)
+# Neighbourhoodwatch(BETA)
-The goal of Neighbourwatch is to ensure all local traffic remains local to Kuwait.
+The goal of Neighbourhoodwatch is to ensure all local traffic remains local to Kuwait.
 Local Traffic leaks causing additional performance degradation, security risk, waste of resources, and has a negative financial impact.
 Neighbourwatch is a tool that compares routes advertised to the Internet are advised to the ixkw exchange (Kuwait Local Traffic Exchange) and generates a reports.

+neighbourhoodwatch tool was originally written by Ali H AlShamali(https://github.com/shamalco)

 ## Getting Started
-Using Neighbourwatch is easy to install and use.
+Using Neighbourhoodwatch is easy to install and use.

 ### Installing
 Use NPM to install: